katcosgrove/sawcon/content/pages/index.md

     features:
       - title: Richard Head
         content: >
-          Richard works on Technical Strategy at Uber.
+          Richard works on Technical Strategy at a major Gig Economy Disruptor.
           He cares deeply about inclusion in tech and has worked to make sure his company's hiring processes work towards hiring more qualified women for the job.
 In his spare time, he can be found practicing bouldering with his shiba inu, Elon.
         align: left
         image: images/richardhead.jpeg
         image_alt: >-